Mickey, Donald, Goofy: The Three Musketeers: Release

 The film had a limited theatrical screening in El Capitan Theatre.

 The film was first released on DVD and VHS on August 17, 2004.
 At the time of release the three main characters appeared as costumed characters in Fantasyland at the Disney parks.
 The DVD was the first to include Disney's FastPlay, which imitates VHS operation by starting play automatically rather than waiting at the main menu for user input.
 For the film's 10th anniversary, it was released on Blu-ray on August 12, 2014.

 Video games

-A world named Country of the Musketeers based on the film appears in Kingdom Hearts 3D: Dream Drop Distance.
+A world named the Country of the Musketeers based on the film appears in Kingdom Hearts 3D: Dream Drop Distance.
 This is the first time a world in the Kingdom Hearts series has originated from a direct-to-video feature.
 Like the Timeless River world in Kingdom Hearts II, it is featured as a period of Mickey Mouse's past.
 All the characters except Daisy, Clarabelle, and the Troubadour appear.